We’re happy to announce that Saanich Parks is still planning to make improvements to Horner Park [PDF - 166 KB] this summer.

 - Split rail fence which helps to visually create a family zone surrounding the playground.

 - Opportunity for community art initiatives (entry posts at the family zone and mural on the park building).

-Summary of the public survey
+Summary of the public engagement to date

 Horner Park is a 2.08 hectare (5.14 acres) neighbourhood park zoned P-4 (Recreation and Open Space).
 The park is in close proximity to UVIC, Mt Tolmie and Onyx Parks as well as the Shelbourne/Cedar Hill neighbourhood centre.
 It is located in the Shelbourne Local Area and is within the boundary of the Mount Tolmie Community Association.